redromnon/HeroicBashLauncher/README.md

 #### Desktop users
 - Run your game by executing the game's launch script by double-clicking the game's launch scipt or running ```./<gamename>_Heroic.sh```
-- Using your preferred game launcher/manager, just point the executable path to the game's launch script or just run `AddToSteam.sh` to launch games from Steam.
+- Using your preferred game launcher/manager, just point the executable path to the game's launch script or just run `AddToSteam.sh` to add and launch games from Steam.
 Simple!

 **Don't copy or move the game files and launch scripts anywhere else, it won't work.**